jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 Terraform has made some changes to the provider dependency selections recorded in the .terraform.lock.hcl file.
-Review those changes and commit them to your version control system if they represent changes you intended to make.
+Review those changes and commit them to your version control system if they represent the changes you intended to make.

 Terraform has been successfully initialized!

-You may now begin working with Terraform.
+You may now begin to work with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.

 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary.
+If you forgot, other commands will detect it and remind you to do it, if necessary.

 $ terraform apply -auto-approve data.azurerm_subnet.subnet: Reading...